 Jump into the ocean and you can see whitish translucent specks suspended in the water column.
 These specks are what we call “marine snow”, a mixture of silt and organic waste like dead (and/or decomposing) organisms and excrement.

-Image: Marine snow in the waters of Datai bay.
+Marine snow in the waters of Datai Bay.

-Marine snow sinks into the depths quicker than one expects of minute particles with insignificant weight.
+Marine snow sinks into the depths quicker than one expect of minute particles with insignificant weight.
 While sinking, marine “snowflakes” join together to form larger aggregates.
-Zooplankton also form aggregates of marine “snowflakes”, their digestive system acting as a compactor when feeding on microscopic organic matter and then excreting out faecal pellets.
+Zooplankton also forms aggregates of marine “snowflakes”, their digestive system acting as a compactor when feeding on microscopic organic matters and then excreting out faecal pellets.
 These aggregates are larger in mass and less buoyant, causing them to sink at a higher rate.

 Video: Comb jellies (Cthenophores) with their sticky tentacles extended out to catch their prey in deep waters.
-Their prey, like copepods, feed on marine snow.
+Their prey, like copepods, feeds on marine snow.